-- ► Lack of sufficient clarity regarding public purpose. - Government's unquestionable powers for acquisition. - Limitations for taking back the land remaining unused. - Ceiling for acquisition by government and for direct purchase by private entrepreneurs. - Utilization of compensation. - There is absence of sufficient protection for small land holders and marginal farmers.
+- Lack of sufficient clarity regarding public purpose. ► - ► Government's unquestionable powers for acquisition. - Limitations for taking back the land remaining ► unused. - Ceiling for acquisition by government and for direct purchase by private entrepreneurs. - Utilization of compensation. ► - There is absence of sufficient protection for small ≻ land holders and marginal farmers.

-THE STORY OF COMPENSATION The many loopholes in the process of land acquisition sation amount that vided is just about one-fourth of the market value the government proprocess of land acquisition

-The average compen-
+THE STORY OF COMPENSATION

+sation amount that

+vided is just about

+one-fourth of the

+market value

-Compared to non-agricultural land, the extent of under-compensation is higher for agricultural land
+The average compen-Compared to non-agricultural land, the extent of the government prounder-compensation is higher for agricultural land